DNIF-Documentation/DNIF/kb/docs/hyperscale/Platform-Services/Supported-Automation/domain-tools.md

 - DomainTools typically provides access to obtain the API credentials by creating an account for the primary point of contact in your organization.
 For more information, visit [https://www.domaintools.com/](https://www.domaintools.com/)

 ## **Configuration**

-- Follow the initial configuration steps in [How to Configure Automation](https://dnif.it/kb/uncategorized/configuring-automation/)?

     ![image 1-Dec-22-2023-12-27-05-8935-PM](./images-DomainTools/DomainTools-1.webp)